-Lord Baden Powell (1857-1941) was a British general and founder of the modern Scouting movement.
+Lord Baden-Powell (1857-1941) was a British general and founder of the modern Scouting movement.

-Baden-Powell became a national hero during the Boer war of 1899-1900 when, with a small garrison, he commandered the defence of Mafeking.
+Baden-Powell became a national hero during the Boer war of 1899-1900 when, with a small garrison, he commanded the defence of Mafeking.

 First Scout Camp and Foundation of Scouting Movement

-Unfortunately, the First World War temporarily destroyed much of this international feeling; instead the Scouts used much of their training in the trenches on the Western Front.
-However, in 1920, two years after the end of the First World War, an international scouting convention was held in Olympia where Baden Powell was declared Chief Scout.
+Unfortunately, the First World War temporarily destroyed much of this international feeling; though former Scouts used much of their training in the trenches on the Western Front.
+However, in 1920, two years after the end of the First World War, an international scouting convention was held in Olympia, London where Baden-Powell was declared Chief Scout.

 Personal Life of Baden Powell